MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machine-resources.md

 ### [Azure CLI](#tab/azurecli)

 To add a data disk, you need to first create a disk and then attach the disk to the VM.
-Follow these steps in Azure CLI of the computer that you are using to connect to your Azure Local instance.
+Follow these steps in Azure CLI of the computer that you are using to connect to your Azure Local.

 To create a data disk (dynamic) on a specified storage path, run the following command: